How to Run an Email Spam Test with GlockApps

 - Your email system or email service provider did not send the message to the GlockApps seed list.

-A failed test displays an empty report that says “Waiting for data…”
+In both scenarios, a failed test displays an empty report that says “Waiting for data…”

 Put the check mark in the box next to the test and click Delete.
 The credits used for the test automatically returns to the balance.